enkomio/ProgramUpdater/README.md

 * to be efficient, this means that if your new release just changed one file you don't need to download the full application but only the changed files
 * to be autoconsistent, you don't need any other external software (web server, database, ...) to create an update solution

+## Download

+A pre-compiled file of the framework can be downloaded from the <a href="https://github.com/enkomio/ProgramUpdater/releases/latest">Release section</a>.

 ## Core Concepts

 The framework can be used via the command line tools or by integrating it in your web application.
 In both cases the process to release a new update is composed of the following three steps: